Angele91/commander/README.md

 ## Purpose

 The purpose of this CLI is to make it easier for developers to manage their commands.
-With Commander, you can group commands into containers, and execute them whenever you need to, saving time and effort.
+With Commander, you can create commands, add steps to the commands, in order to automate processes usually done manually.

 ## Installation